gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

 <table>
 <tbody>
 <tr>
-<td>{{< img src="columbus-radio-310-cutting-out-daughter-board.jpg" width="378px" caption="Cutting out a RaspberryPi daughter board from strip-board prototyping PCB."  >}}</td>
+<td>{{% figure src="columbus-radio-310-cutting-out-daughter-board.jpg" width="378px" caption="Cutting out a RaspberryPi daughter board from strip-board prototyping PCB."  %}}</td>
-<td>{{< img src="columbus-radio-320-fitting-daughter-board.jpg" width="285px" caption="Fitting the daughter board directly onto the RaspberryPi's GPIO header.
-This was designed so the entire thing could still fit inside a standard Pi B+ enclosure."  >}}</td>
+<td>{{% figure src="columbus-radio-320-fitting-daughter-board.jpg" width="285px" caption="Fitting the daughter board directly onto the RaspberryPi's GPIO header.
+This was designed so the entire thing could still fit inside a standard Pi B+ enclosure."  %}}</td>
 </tr>
 </tbody>
 </table>

 The layout of the GPIO on the RaspberryPi is shown below.

-{{< img src="raspberry-pi-gpio-layout-model-b-plus-800.jpg" width="300px" caption="The GPIO header layout of the RaspberryPi B+.
-Image from http://www.raspberrypi-spy.co.uk/2014/07/raspberry-pi-b-gpio-header-details-and-pinout/."  >}}
+{{% figure src="raspberry-pi-gpio-layout-model-b-plus-800.jpg" width="300px" caption="The GPIO header layout of the RaspberryPi B+.
+Image from http://www.raspberrypi-spy.co.uk/2014/07/raspberry-pi-b-gpio-header-details-and-pinout/."  %}}

 The following table shows what GPIO header pins I decided to use and what they are connected up to on the daughter board (the circuit was so simple I didn't think it warranted actual schematics been drawn up):